1994 Florida gubernatorial election

+Primary elections were held on September 8.
+Chiles dispatched a challenge from populist activist Jack Gargan to win the Democratic nomination.
+Bush won a plurality of the Republican primary vote, with particular strength in Dade County.
+Although Florida secretary of state James C. Smith finished second and was entitled to challenge Bush in a runoff election, he declined and Bush was certified as the Republican nominee.

 Background

-Incumbent Lawton Chiles was eligible to run for a second four-year term under the Constitution of Florida.
+Lawton Chiles was eligible to run for a second four-year term under the Constitution of Florida.
 In late 1991, Chiles's disapproval rating rose significantly after he cut funds for education in his first budget.
-Around 75% of Floridians gave him a fair or poor performance rating.
-The following year, Chiles's approval rating fell to only 22% and his disapproval reached 76% after the state's perceived inadequate response to Hurricane Andrew.
-His disapproval rating remained as high as 71% into 1993.
-As a result, some Democrats suggested that U.S. Senator Bob Graham run for a third, non-consecutive term as governor.
+Around 75 percent of Floridians gave him a fair or poor performance rating.
+The following year, Chiles's approval rating fell to only 22 percent after the perceptions that the state response to Hurricane Andrew was inadequate.
+His disapproval rating remained as high as 71 percent into 1993.
+As a result, some Democrats suggested that U.S. senator Bob Graham run for a third, non-consecutive term as governor.